fluid-project/handbook.floeproject.org/src/documents/CaseStudyExemplar.md

 ```

 ## Scripts ##
-The interactive simulation we used in the exemplar EPUB is taken from <a class="link-external" href="http://phet.colorado.edu/"> PhET</a>, specificially the Forces and Motion simulation:
+The interactive simulation we used in the exemplar EPUB is taken from <a href="http://phet.colorado.edu/" rel="nofollow" target="_blank" class="link-external"> PhET</a>, specificially the Forces and Motion simulation:

 * Online demo: http://phet.colorado.edu/sims/html/forces-and-motion-basics/latest/forces-and-motion-basics_en.html
 * Source code on github: https://github.com/phetsims/forces-and-motion-basics